avaneev/biteopt/README.md

 in `testfn.h` for example problems.

-* BiteOptDeep was successfuly used for direct search of optimal short symmetric FIR filters, namely, for use in [r8brain-free-src](https://github.com/avaneev/r8brain-free-src) sample rate converter.
+* BiteOptDeep was successfuly used for direct search of optimal short symmetric FIR filters.
+Namely, in [r8brain-free-src](https://github.com/avaneev/r8brain-free-src) sample rate converter.

-BITEOPT was also mentioned in these scientific papers:
+BITEOPT is also referenced in these scientific papers:

 * [Information Signaling: A Counter-Intuitive Defense Against Password Cracking](https://arxiv.org/pdf/2009.10060)